uvaaland/cig_llnl_workshop/prepare_data.md

 * **Step 1:** Provide the source characteristics for the event we want to simulate.

   The format for the source should follow that of the [Global CMT Catalog](http://www.globalcmt.org/).
-  For the Napa earthquake, the source `CMTSOLUTION` is given as follows:
+  For the South Napa earthquake, the source `CMTSOLUTION` is given as follows:

       CMT 2014 08 24 10 20 49.36 38.3100 -122.3800 12.0000 6.1 6.1 C201408241020A
       event name:     C201408241020A